 Tips on customer satisfaction surveys

-For more information about customer satisfaction surveys, see here
+For more information about customer satisfaction surveys, see here — or have a look at our VoC software and customer survey software.

 A smart way to ask without disturbing the customer with too many questions is to use Net Promoter Score (NPS).
 Read more about NPS here